 Orchid Fusion VMS and Orchid Hybrid VMS are nearly identical systems.
-They are both used to manage multiple Orchid Core VMS servers.
-Orchid Fusion VMS requires you to have one or more Orchid Core VMS servers and an Orchid Fusion VMS server to manage them.
+They are both used to manage multiple Orchid Recorders.
+Orchid Fusion VMS requires you to have one or more Orchid Recorders and an Orchid Fusion VMS server to manage them.
 Orchid Hybrid VMS combines on-premise recording with cloud management.
 So while video is still stored on-site (on an Orchid server), the Hybrid system provides server aggregation, management, and accessibility through the cloud.